orbitdb/orbitdb/README.md

 > A peer-to-peer database for the decentralized web

 `orbit-db` is a serverless, distributed, peer-to-peer database. `orbit-db` uses [IPFS](https://ipfs.io) as its data storage and [IPFS Pubsub](https://github.com/ipfs/go-ipfs/blob/master/core/commands/pubsub.go#L23) to automatically sync databases with peers.
-It's an eventually consistent database that uses [CRDTs](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type) for conflict-free database merges making `orbit-db` and excellent choice for offline-first applications.
+It's an eventually consistent database that uses [CRDTs](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type) for conflict-free database merges making `orbit-db` an excellent choice for decentralized apps (dApps), blockchain applications and  offline-first web applications.

 Data in `orbit-db` can be stored in a